Emblems & Embroidery on FR Clothing

 The answer is No, but recent updates to the standards have given more specific recommendations about the quantity and size of non-FR heraldry, and the total area covered.

-NFPA 2112, Standard on Flame Resistant Garments for Protection of Industrial Personnel Against Flash Fire, Annex A states:
+NFPA 2112, Standard on Flame-Resistant Clothing for Protection of Industrial Personnel Against Short-Duration Thermal Exposures from Fire, Annex A states:

 - A.184.108.40.206 If non-flame-resistant emblems are attached to the exterior of a garment, the maximum number should be five with no individual emblem covering an area greater than 103 cm (16.0 in2) or total area from all these emblems covering an area greater than 258 cm (40 in2).